garaujodev/garaujodev.github.io/_posts/2023-02-28-how-to-hack-github-contributions-graph-specify-the-commit-date.md

 description: In this post, you will learn how to create commits with a past date, and why you shouldn't think that the GitHub contributions graph means something.
 ---

-Recently, got viral on Twitter, a tweet from someone saying that if your GitHub profile looks gray (we have a contributions chart on GitHub, if you have contributions in a specific time you will get a green square, otherwise you will have a gray square that indicates inactivity), you shouldn't apply for senior positions.
+Recently, got viral on Twitter, a tweet from someone saying that if your GitHub profile looks gray (we have a contributions graph on GitHub, if you have contributions in a specific time you will get a green square, otherwise you will have a gray square that indicates inactivity), you shouldn't apply for senior positions.

 First, we need to understand how this contribution graph works.
 Certain actions count as contributions, like committing to a repository, opening an issue, opening a Pull Request, submitting a review, etc. Contributions in private repositories count too since you enable it.